SaidaMusa/documantationMDN/README.md

 ### var
-The var statement declares function-scoped or globally-scoped variables, optionally initializing each to a value.
+The var statement declares function-scoped or globally-scoped variables, optionally initializing each to a value.Var is used since 2015 for all browsers.

 var x = 1;